cindyawho/mlh-htf2024-project/README.md

 - 11/09: remove any use of temporary assets and code the components

 #### Credits
+Credit to Inspirations:
+- TeachersPayTeachers for organization and data inspiration of the Resources Library
-Credit to Adobe Stock:
+- Reddit r/teachers for the categories and highlight inspiration of the Discussions Room Credit to Adobe Stock:
 - "shareIdeas.png": business illustration. small people characters develop creative business idea.
 Isometric big light bulb as metaphor idea.
 Graphics design Generative AI Stock Illustration | Adobe Stock
 - "laptop.png": Female Tutor Conducting Online Lesson at Home Using Laptop for Virtual Education Stock Illustration | Adobe Stock